A friend recently approached me. They were concerned about some investment options that a family member was involved in.

 Sounds good to me.
 Sign me up.

-Non-traded REITs are another form of real estate investments (such as traded REITs or owning your own property) but that are very very illiquid.
+Non-traded REITs are another form of real estate investment (such as traded REITs or owning your own property), but that is very, very illiquid.
 A person “invests” in a non-traded REIT and becomes part of a real estate portfolio.
 This is a pooled portfolio with other investors.

-A big negative of non-traded REITs are the up front fees.
+A significant negative of non-traded REITs is the upfront fees.
 Typically these are arbitrarily set by the broker in the range of 10% to 15%.
 This means for every dollar you invest, only $0.85 to 0.9 is actually invested.

-This is big business.
-Per Edelman Financial the top 20 non-traded REITs had $67 billion in assets last year.
+This is a big business.
+Per Edelman Financial, the top 20 non-traded REITs had $67 billion in assets last year.
 Of that, $600 million were in fees and commissions!!!!!
-A subset of that, something like $0.85 per dollar went to buy real estate.
+A subset of that, something like $0.85 per dollar, went to buy real estate.
 That is a whopping 15% commission.
 This is a huge business and one that is not talked about much on personal finance sites.

 So how do non-traded REITs earn you cash?

-There are 2 ways it brings cash flow:
+There are two ways it brings cash flow:

-1) Every year there is a pay out to investors based on cash flow of the operations and other sources (such as borrowing money from banks for example).
+1) Every year there is a payout to investors based on the cash flow of the operations and other sources (such as borrowing money from banks, for example).
 You could consider this similar to rental income if you physically owned the properties.
 However, the distributions are not guaranteed and can be reduced at any time by the owner.

 2) There is a payment to investors when the property is sold.
 But guess what, if the property is sold at a loss, then you get nothing.
-Also if their are bank loans on the property, the bank is paid before you.
+Also, if there are bank loans on the property, the bank is paid before you.

 Time to get out?

 What if you want to take your cash out.
-Well they make this quite difficult to do.
-First, they choose when to sell the properties.
-If you decide to withdraw your investment before the properties are sold then there are high fees.
-Double whammy.
-High fees to enter and high fees to leave.
+Well, they make this quite difficult to do.
+First, they choose when to sell their properties.
+If you decide to withdraw your investment before the properties are sold, then there are high fees—a double whammy.
+High costs to enter and high fees for leaving.

-So in many way, these non-traded REITs are more like direct real estate investments (with high fees to finalize a transaction) and less like traded REITS.
-They are worse then direct real estate investments because you are not in control of the properties.
+So in many ways, these non-traded REITs are more like direct real estate investments (with high fees to finalize a transaction) and less like traded REITs.
+They are worse than direct real estate investments because you are not in control of the properties.
 The returns are impacted by numerous things such as the economy (think of the Great Recession), demographics (where are the properties located), and other market conditions.